bmlt-enabled/yap/README.md

 7) The callback URL will be your Yap server pointing to the file `fbmessenger-gateway.php`.
 8) Select "messages" and "messaging_postbacks" under subscription fields.
 9) Once you've created your webhook, assign it to the page you created.
+10) Call `http://your-yap-server/fbmessenger-activate.php` to activate yap connection to Facebook.
-10) By default you will be in development mode and you should be able to search for the bot under your messenger on your personal account.
+11) By default you will be in development mode and you should be able to search for the bot under your messenger on your personal account.
 Once you are satisfied you can turn on the bot, which will allow other people to find it.
+12) When are ready to go out of development mode, you will need to set a Privacy Policy under Basic Settings.
+You will also have to set a Category.

-Note: If you decide to change the `$title` in your config.php, you will have to force a refresh on your Facebook Messenger settings by calling `http://your-yap-server/fbmessenger-reboot.php`.
+Note: If you decide to change the `$title` in your config.php, you will have to force a refresh on your Facebook Messenger settings by calling `http://your-yap-server/fbmessenger-activate.php` again.
 After this is done, it may take some time for Facebook to show these changes.

 ## Contribute